 Who are you?

-Whether you’re pitching investors or potential customers the first thing they’re going to want to know is who you are and what your involvement is with what you’re about to pitch.
-Write down not only your name and title but also pertinent details such as years of experience in the industry, your accomplishments, or other pertinent details.
+Whether you’re pitching to investors or potential customers, the first thing they’re going to want to know is who you are and what your involvement is with what you’re about to pitch.
+Write down not only your name and title, but also pertinent details such as years of experience in the industry, your accomplishments, or anything else you think is appropriate.

 What problem do you solve?